isaacTadela/mkdocs-material/docs/index.md

 ## Version 1.5

-new section for v 1.5
+new section for v 1.5.

 ## Version 1.6

-new section for v 1.6
+new section for v 1.6.

 ## Version 1.12

-new section for v 1.12
+new section for v 1.12.

 ## Version 1.05

-new section for v 0.5
+new section for v 0.5.

 ## Version 0.7

-new section for v 0.7
+new section for v 0.7.
-with the new deploy pipeline
+with the new deploy pipeline.

 ## Version 0.8

-new section for v 0.8
+new section for v 0.8.
-with the new deploy pipeline
+with the new deploy pipeline.

+---